-Are you building your retirement fund portfolio?
+Are you building your retirement fund portfolio so that you can be sure you will be able to afford the lifestyle you want, as well as account for things you might need, such as home health care in West Palm Beach, once you retire?
 Financial experts continue to emphasize diversification of equities, securities, managed funds and certificates to create a nest egg that is able to stand up to the vagaries of world economies and your future wealth.
 One of the financial products you should consider using is a guaranteed investment certificate (GIC.)

 Guaranteed Returns Generate Steady Income